Tutorials & Integrations

 • Use GET /api/v1/tools for live schemas and tool discovery; never hardcode definitions.

-• Every response carries a fetched_at timestamp agents can use to reason about staleness.
+• Every execution includes a fetched_at timestamp agents can use to reason about staleness.